-The game starts showing an impressive cartoon-ish intro.
-You will be amazed by the game's colorful graphics (it features more than 64 colors on screen), its funny and cute characters, its great settings and a smooth scrolling that runs like water.
-The presentation is accompanied by some fantastic and fun stereo music scores plus sampled sound FX that make this game look like a TV cartoon show.
+GRAPHICS / SOUND The game starts showing an impressive cartoonish intro.
+You will be amazed by its colorful graphics (it features more than 64 colors on screen!), the funny, cartoonish characters, the great settings and the smooth scrolling that runs like fluid.
+The impressive presentation is accompanied by some fantastic and fun stereo music scores plus a variety of sampled sound FX that make this game look like a TV cartoon show.
 Don't miss it!

 In-game music sample: